 The study was conducted in compliance with ethical principles outlined in the Malaysian Good Clinical Practice Guideline and the Helsinki Declaration.
 Written informed consent was obtained from study participants and/or legally acceptable representative prior to their enrolment into the study.
-Detailed explanation of the study was given to parcipants before their consent was obtained; these include purpose of study, nature of interventions and investigational products, expected duration of the study, reasonable expected benefits and participant's responsibility.
+Detailed explanation of the study was given before they were asked for consent to participate; these include purpose of study, nature of interventions and investigational products, expected duration of the study, reasonable expected benefits and participant's responsibility.